TUTULEMAN/ids401/README.md

 ```

 Notes:
-- This project is a demo; database credentials and API usage are placeholders.
+- This project is a course demo; database credentials and API usage are placeholders.
 - Files added for Pages live in the repository and are safe for public browsing.